GooFit/GooFit/README.md

 > If you want to extend the Makefile system instead, copy a Makefile from a different directory, changing the relevent project name (only one program per directory supported), and make a new target in `examples/Makefile`.

+## Adding a new project

+If you'd like to make a seperate goofit project, you can do so.
+Simply checkout your project inside goofit, with the name `work` or `goofit`+something.
+CMake will automatically pick up those directories and build them, and GooFit's git will ignore them.
+Otherwise, they act just like the example directory.

 ## Converting from older GooFit code

 The build system underwent a major upgrade in the move to CMake.
 The folders that were introduced to keep the includes structured require modifications of source code, converting lines like `#include "Variable.hh"` to `#include "goofit/Variable.h`.
 This modification can be done for you by running the provided script, `scripts/ModernizeGooFit.py` on your source files (requires Python and Plumbum).
 You should remove your old Makefiles and use the new `CMakeFiles.txt` files provided in examples - this should require